 Introduction and Course Overview

-- What to expect throughout the course for students as well as the scenario that will be followed over the four-day training.
+- This module will introduce the course to students as well as cover the scenario that will be followed over the four-day training.

 - Several key operating system artifacts for macOS will be covered including Finder, File System Events, Sidebar items, Trash Items, Installed Applications, and more.

 Starting our Examination

 - In this module students will discuss encryption issues such as FileVault2 and methods that can be taken to brute force this technology using Passware.